Updated: 20 September 2017 09:55

 USING OUR GAME

-You have bought the game so you can use it, yourself, on your computer.
+You have been granted a license to the Game so you can play and use it, yourself, on your devices.

 Below we also give you limited rights to do other things but we have to draw a line somewhere or else people will go too far.
 If you wish to make something pertaining to anything we've made we're humbled, but please make sure that it can't be interpreted as being official and that it complies with this EULA and the brand and asset usage guidelines and above all do not make commercial use of anything we've made.

-The permission we give you to use and play our Game can be revoked if you break the terms of this EULA.
+The license and permission we give you to use and play our Game can be revoked if you break any of the terms of this EULA.

-When you buy our Game, we give you permission to install the Game on your own personal computer and use and play it on that computer as set out in this EULA.
+When you buy our Game, you receive a license that gives you permission to install the Game on your own personal device and use and play it on that device as set out in this EULA.
 This permission is personal to you, so you are not allowed to distribute the Game (or any part of it) to anyone else.
-This also means you cannot sell or rent the Game, or make it available for access to other people and you cannot pass on or resell any licence keys.
+This also means you cannot sell or rent the Game, or make it available for access to other people and you cannot pass on or resell any license keys.
 You may however give gift codes that have been bought through our official gift code system.
 This is important to help us stop piracy and fraud and to protect our Game.
-It is also important to prevent members of our community from buying pirated versions of our Game or fraudulent licence keys – which we may cancel, such as in the case of fraud.
+It is also important to prevent members of our community from buying pirated versions of our Game or fraudulent license keys - which we may cancel, such as in the case of fraud.

-Within reason you‘re free to do whatever you want with screenshots and videos of the Game.
-By “within reason” we mean that you can‘t make any commercial use of them or do things that are unfair or adversely affect our rights.
+Within reason you're free to do whatever you want with screenshots and videos of the Game.
+By "within reason" we mean that you can't make any commercial use of them or do things that are unfair or adversely affect our rights unless we've specifically said it's okay in this EULA, allowed it through the Brand and Asset Usage Guidelines, or provided for it in a specific agreement with you.
 If you upload videos of the game to video sharing and streaming sites you are however allowed to put ads on them.
-Also, don‘t just rip art resources and pass them around, that‘s no fun.
+Also, don't just rip art resources and pass them around, that's no fun.

-Essentially the simple rule is do not make commercial use of anything we‘ve made unless specifically agreed by us, either in our brand and asset usage guidelines or under this EULA.
-Oh and if the law expressly allows it, such as under a “fair use” or fair dealing” doctrine then that‘s ok too – but only to the extent that the law says so.
+Essentially the simple rule is do not make commercial use of anything we've made unless we've specifically said it's okay.
+Oh and if the law expressly allows it, such as under a "fair use" or fair dealing" doctrine then that's ok too - but only to the extent that the law applicable to you says so.

-In order to ensure the integrity of the Game, we need all Game downloads to come from a single central source: us.
-It‘s also important for us that 3rd party tools/services don‘t seem “too official” as we can‘t guarantee their quality.
+In order to ensure the integrity of the Game, we need all Game downloads and updates to come from an authorized source.
+It's also important for us that 3rd party tools/services don't seem "official" as we can't guarantee their quality.
+It's part of the responsibility we have to the customers of Minecraft.
 Make sure that you read through our brand and asset usage guidelines too.

 OWNERSHIP OF OUR GAME AND OTHER THINGS

-Although we give you permission to play our Game, we are still the owners of it.
+Although we license you permission to install on your device and play our Game, we are still the owners of it.
 We are also the owners of our brands and any content contained in the Game.
-Therefore, when you pay for our Game, you are buying a permission to play / use our Game in accordance with this EULA - you are not buying the Game itself.
-The only permissions you have in connection with the Game are the permissions set out in this EULA.
+Therefore, when you pay for our Game, you are buying a license to play / use our Game in accordance with this EULA - you are not buying the Game itself.
+The only permissions you have in connection with the Game and your installation of it are the permissions set out in this EULA.

-Any tools you write for the Game from scratch belong to you. .
-Modifications to the Game ("Mods") (including pre-run Mods and in-memory Mods) and plugins for the Game also belong to you and you can do whatever you want with them, as long as you don‘t sell them for money / try to make money from them.
-We have the final say on what constitutes a tool/mod/plugin and what doesn‘t.
+Any Mods you create for the Game from scratch belong to you (including pre-run Mods and in-memory Mods) and you can do whatever you want with them, as long as you don't sell them for money / try to make money from them and so long as you don’t distribute Modded Versions of the Game.
+Remember that a Mod means something that is your original work and that does not contain a substantial part of our code or content.
+You only own what you created; you do not own our code or content.

-If you make any content available on or through our Game, you must give us permission to use, copy, modify and adapt that content.
-This permission must be irrevocable, and you must also let us permit other people to use, copy, modify and adapt your content.
-If you don‘t want to give us this permission, do not make content available on or through our Game.
-Please think carefully before you make any content available, because it will be made public and might even be used by other people in a way you don‘t like.
+If you make any content available on or through our Game, you agree to give us permission to use, copy, modify, adapt, distribute, and publicly display that content.
+This permission is irrevocable, and you also agree to let us permit other people to use, copy, modify, adapt, distribute, and publicly display your content.
+You are not giving up your ownership rights in your content, you are just giving us and other users permission to use it.
+For example, we may need to copy, reformat, and distribute content that you post on our website so others can read it.
+If you don't want to give us these permissions, do not make content available on or through our Game.
+Please think carefully before you make any content available, because it may be made public and might even be used by other people in a way you don't like.

 If you are going to make something available on or through our Game, it must not be offensive to people or illegal, it must be honest, and it must be your own creation.
-The types of things you must not make available using our Game include: posts that include racist or homophobic language; posts that are bullying or trolling; posts that might damage our or another person‘s reputation; posts that include porn, advertising or someone else‘s creation or image; or posts that impersonate a moderator or try to trick or exploit people.
+Some examples of the types of things you must not make available using our Game include: posts that include racist or homophobic language; posts that are bullying or trolling; posts that are offensive or that damage our or another person's reputation; posts that include porn or someone else's creation or image; or posts that impersonate a moderator or try to trick or exploit people.

 Please watch out if you are talking to people in our Game.
 It is hard for either you or us to know for sure that what people say is true, or even if people are really who they say they are.
 You should think twice about giving out information about yourself.

-We might make upgrades and updates available from time to time, but we don‘t have to.
+We might make upgrades, updates or patches (we call them all "updates") available from time to time, but we don't have to.
 We are also not obliged to provide ongoing support or maintenance of any Game.
-Of course, we hope to continue to release new updates for our Game, we just can‘t guarantee that we will do so.
+Of course, we hope to continue to release new updates for our Game, we just can't guarantee that we will do so.
+With updates come changes that might not work well with other software, such as Mods.
+This is unfortunate, but it is something we don’t take responsibility for.
+If that is the case, try running an older version.

-When you get a copy of our Game, we provide it ‘as is‘.
-Updates and upgrades are also provided ‘as is‘.
-This means that we are not making any promises to you about the standard or quality of our Game or that our Game will be uninterrupted or error free or for any loss or damage that they cause.
-We only promise to provide the Game and any services with reasonable skill and care and even then you have to accept that we may release games well before they are complete and so they may (and often will) have bugs – but that‘s a price you pay for getting them so early.
-The law in most countries says that we can‘t disclaim liability for death or personal injury caused by our negligence so if your computer gets up and stabs you because of something we‘ve done wrong then we‘ll take the hit on that.
+SUBJECT TO APPLICABLE LAW, When you get a copy of our Game, we provide it "'as is"'.
+Updates are also provided "'as is"'.
+This means that we are not making any promises to you about the standard or quality of our Game, or that our Game will be uninterrupted or error free.
+We are not responsible for any loss or damage that it may cause.
+You bear the entire risk as to its quality and performance.
+You have to accept that we may release games well before they are complete and so they may (and often will) have bugs -but we prefer to release these features early than make you wait for perfection.
+If you would like to notify us about a potential bug, we have a site for that here.

-If we want we can terminate this EULA if you breach the terms.
-You can terminate it too, at any time, all you have to do is uninstall the Game from your computer and the EULA will be terminated.
-If the EULA is terminated, you will no longer be allowed to play our Game.
-The paragraphs about "Ownership of Our Game”, “Our Liability” and “General Stuff” will continue to apply even after the EULA is terminated.
+If we want we can terminate this EULA if you breach any of the terms.
+You can terminate it too, at any time; all you have to do is uninstall the Game from your device and the EULA will be terminated.
+If the EULA is terminated, you will no longer have any of the rights to the Game given in this license.
+You do still have the right to things you have created yourself with the game of course.
+The Arbitration Agreement (if you live in the United States) and the paragraphs about "Ownership of Our Game", "Our Liability" and "General Stuff" will continue to apply even after the EULA is terminated.

-We may also change this EULA from time to time but those changes will only be effective to the extent that they can legally apply.
-For example if you only use the Game in single player mode and don‘t use the updates we make available then the old EULA applies but if you do use the updates or use parts of the game that rely on our providing ongoing online services then the new EULA will apply.
-In that case we may not be able to / don‘t need to tell you about the changes for them to have effect so you should check back here from time to time so you are aware of any changes to the EULA.
-We‘re not going to be unfair about this though - but sometimes the law changes or someone does something that affects other users of the Game and we therefore need to put a lid on it.
+We may change this EULA from time to time, if we have reason to, such as changes to our games, our practices, or our legal obligation.
+But those changes will be effective only to the extent that they can legally apply.
+For example if you use the Game only in single-player mode and don't use the updates we make available then the old EULA applies but if you do use the updates or use parts of the game that rely on our providing ongoing online services then the new EULA will apply.
+In that case we'll inform you of the change before it takes effect, either by posting a notice on our Website or by other reasonable means.
+We're not going to be unfair about this though - but sometimes the law changes or someone does something that affects other users of the Game and we therefore need to put a lid on it.

-If you come to us with a suggestion for any one of our Games, that suggestion is made for free.
-This means we can use your suggestion in any way we want and we don‘t have to pay you for it.
-If you think you have a suggestion that we would be willing to pay you for, you must tell us you expect to be paid before you tell us the suggestion.
+If you come to us with a suggestion for any one of our Websites or Games, that suggestion is made for free and we have no obligation to accept or consider it.
+This means we can use or not use your suggestion in any way we want and we don't have to pay you for it.
+If you think you have a suggestion that we would be willing to pay you for, please do not submit your suggestion unless you have first told us you expect to be paid and we have responded in writing by asking you to submit the suggestion.